 When you’re cooking, please keep an eye on open flames.
 Cooking can be relaxing, but it is important to stay safe.
 Do not leave the kitchen for an extended period of time while you are cooking.

 Reconsider hanging dishcloths, towels or oven mitts on the handle of your oven as they could catch fire.
 It may be a convenient spot to place kitchen amenities, but there’s always the small chance that a rogue flame or spark could catch the cloth.
-Better safe than sorry.
 Keep the towels in a kitchen cabinet drawer next to the oven or on a wall hook nearby.

-Turn off the stove when you are done cooking.
-This may sound obvious, but sometimes people forget and it never hurts to have a reminder.
+Make sure the stove and burners are off when you are done cooking.
+This may sound obvious, but when the flame is very low you could easily forget.
 And clean the stove top when you are done.
 Old residue from a rogue piece of food could be the building spark for a kitchen fire next time you’re cooking.

 Please keep a fire extinguisher in your kitchen.
 Hopefully, you will never need it, but it’s better if you have it around, just in case.